 Financial Consumer Agency of Canada (FCAC)

-We offer tuition free courses for adults (16 years old +) who want to complete high school or would like to prepare for post secondary studies or are considering a career change.
-Classes range from beginner levels to Gr12 and are available in structured classes, self-paced or on-line courses.
-To get started, please phone 604-713-5735 or visit www.hastingsed.com.
-Winter term registration begins January 4, 2012.
-Call now for more information.
-Address: 1661 Napier Street at the Britannia Community Complex
+The Centre offers tuition free courses for adults (16 years old+) who want to complete high school, would like to prepare for post-secondary studies, or are considering a career change.
+Classes range from beginner levels to grade 12 and are available through structured classes, self-paced, or on-line courses.
+To get started, phone 604-713-5735 or visit www.vsb.bc.ca, or drop by and talk to a staff member.
+Location: 1661 Napier Street at the Britannia Community Complex.

 S.A.F.E.R.
 (Suicide Attempt Follow-Up, Education & Research)